-Now before you send in a booking form, this is a photo tour rather than workshop, so if you want to learn how to use your camera you should do a workshop at home.
-If you are a beginner photographer, we will help you to use your camera and you will have a fantastic time.
-The idea is that the guides are there to get you onto a mass of Australian birds and animals to photograph, and while they will help you with your photography and processing, there will be no formal lessons or critiquing during this tour.
-There are photographers out there offering workshops, who are better teachers than our guys, but none better at getting other people onto the birds and animals.
-They know the species, the sites and the calls, and use techniques to get you the shot.
 We spend most time trying to get great shots of birds, but will also target many species of kangaroos, wallabies, wallaroos, rat-kangaroos, pademelons, possums, echidnas, platypus, and bandicoots.
 We also do frogs of a night if it is raining, but most people are too busy downloading the mass of shots from the day.
-If you would rather get a big bird list then you would do better on our birding trip, but if you want the chance to actually photograph around 200 species of birds and animals well, then this is the trip for you.
+If you would rather get a big bird list then you would do better on our birding trip, but if you want the chance to photograph around 200 species of birds and mammals well, then this is the trip for you.

 The current itinerary has changed from two previous versions.
 On earlier trips we have either done western Queensland for the parrots or Tasmania for the mammals.
 We changed this to do both and allow time for a boat trip up the Daintree River.
 To avoid making the trip just too long for most people, we have cut the Northern Territory and Kakadu boat ride part of the trip, and changed Tasmania from a Tassie Devil focused Tassie trip to a more rounded birds and mammals trip.
 Those people wanting to spend a few nights looking for devils can still do so after the trip and people wanting to do the Yellow Waters cruise in Kakadu can do so as a pre-tour extension.
 Please call the office for details.

 Day 2: The Great Barrier Reef.
 Today is the latest start of the tour when we jump onto a boat out to the Great Barrier Reef at 7.30am.
 The usually very calm trip out to Michaelmas Cay takes about an hour and a half, and when we get there we will be confronted with a small sandy isle jam packed with seabirds.
 We will photograph the thousands of Sooty Tern, Brown Noddy and Great Crested Tern, sometimes using a macro!
 The other birds out there we are looking for include Brown Booby, Lesser-crested, Bridled and Black-naped Terns, Black Noddy, and Greater and Lesser Frigatebirds.
 We have a few hours here, and some people enjoy the snorkeling, but after lunch the boat heads to a submerged reef called Hastings Reef, where the snorkeling, diving and glass bottom boat tour is just superb.
-The boat gets back around 4:30 pm and then we drive up to Kuranda for the night.
+The boat gets back around 4:30 pm and we will spend another night in Cairns.

-After lunch we head north towards the Mareeba Wetlands, where we get to the edge of the vast tropical grassland savannas that extend from here 1500 miles right across to the western coast.
+After lunch we head north towards Daintree, where we get to the edge of the vast tropical grassland savannas that extend from here 1500 miles right across to the western coast.
 This will be our first contact with Magpie Goose, Black-necked Stork and Green Pygmy-Goose.
-We continue to Red Mill House in Daintree for the night, where Trish and Andrew do an Aussie BBQ for us.
-If the Australian Tourism Commission could bottle these two they would do so.
-Nowhere on this vast continent will you find two friendlier and more caring hosts than these guys, and they will burst a kidney to make sure that we guests get everything we need to be happy.
+We continue to Red Mill House in Daintree for the night.
 We expect the daylight to end with us tracking down fairy-wrens or finches on the grass-lined rainforest roads.

 Day 4 Daintree River Cruise to the Outback.
 We take a boat into some narrow mangrove and rainforest-fringed creeks where we’ll search for Shining Flycatcher, Wompoo Pigeon, and if we are lucky, a roosting Papuan Frogmouth or two.
 The boats here are small flat bottomed jobs with very quiet motors, so you can approach very closely to many species.
 We prefer to go hand-held with the 500mm lens, but you can use a tripod or handhold with a smaller lens.
 Now although there are a few targets such as the Great-billed Heron, Azure and Little Kingfishers, this trip is more about the unbelievably relaxing feel of being in this creek getting some magical shots, than it is about boosting a massive list.
 We return to Red Mill House for a late breakfast, shoot whatever is hanging around their wonderful garden and head off to the drier habitat of Mareeba on the Atherton Tablelands, where we base ourselves for the next two nights.